Huerte/Gitomation/Inspirational_Quote.md

 ### "Truth will always be truth, regardless of lack of understanding, disbelief or ignorance." - W. Clement Stone
 ### "We tend to live up to our expectations." - Earl Nightingale
 ### "You can have it all.
 You just can't have it all at once." - Oprah Winfrey
+### "Fear can hold you prisoner.
+Hope can set you free." - Stephen King